 This segment of the business is diversified by industries:

-In spite of the popularity and ever-growing profits of eBay, other famous and even new eCommerce auctions can still make for serious competition.
+Despite the popularity and ever-growing profits of eBay, other famous and even new eCommerce auctions can still make for serious competition.

 Key Takeaway #2: Know your competitors and find your niche.